ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 /**
  * Test file for SuiteScript 2.0
+ * (replace 'NFT/' below with the relative path to your NFT-SS2-x.y.z folder)
  * @NApiVersion 2.x
  * @NScriptType Suitelet
- * @NAmdConfig ./amdconfig.json
  */

 import * as LogManager from 'NFT/EC_Logger'
-import * as customer from "NFT/DataAccess/CustomerBase"
-import * as nsdal from "NFT/DataAccess/EC_nsdal"
-import * as moment from "NFT/moment"
+import {CustomerBase} from "NFT/DataAccess/CustomerBase" import * as nsdal from "NFT/DataAccess/EC_nsdal" import * as moment from "NFT/moment"
 import * as _ from "NFT/lodash"